benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:
+_[9 minutes]_

-- With helpful docs, the dev can develop their app
+- With helpful docs, now I can develop my app using your lib
-- In which case they'll need and want TypeScript types
+- In which case some will need and want TypeScript types
-- TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
+- TypeScript is a typed superset of JavaScript that compiles to plain JavaScript
 - Now this may be be bit controversial
   * It's certainly my own bias
-  * But the numbers back me up (from State of JS survey)
+  * But the numbers back me up (from the State of JavaScript survey)

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/pop-zebra-wp81DxKUd1E-safety-helmets-unsplash.jpg) no-repeat center" data-background-size="cover" -->